-How to Attract Birds to Your Yard: Food, Water and Shelter
+How to Attract Birds: Offer Food, Water and Shelter

 Follow these simple tips to make your yard a dream destination for birds.
 Learn how to attract birds by fulfilling all of their essential needs.

-Want to know how to attract birds?
-To turn your yard into a year-round destination for your feathered friends, zero in on the big three: food, water and shelter.
+To turn your yard into a year-round destination for your feathered friends, zero in on their biggest three needs: food, water and shelter.

 Common bird species like chickadees and goldfinches readily visit feeders, but many others don’t.
 “While feeders do provide a great resource, especially in colder climates where birds may have a hard time accessing food in the winter, they don’t feed all birds,” says Becca Rodomsky-Bish, a project leader with the Cornell Lab of Ornithology.
 “More than 90 percent of North American songbirds need insects to raise their young.”